fgasparro/EdgeDS-Docs/docs/Edge_Docker_Mods.rst

 Creating a new Docker image with an HTTPS server certificate
 ------------------------------------------------------------

-By default, the docker image distributee with the Edge Data Store contains a test https server certificate with only localhost and the localhost IP addresses as *Subject Alternative Names* (SAN).
+By default, the docker image distributed with the Edge Data Store contains a test https server certificate with only localhost and the localhost IP addresses as *Subject Alternative Names* (SAN).
 As described in the certificate and installation documentation, in order to connect to Edge Data Store from a remote machine, it is necessary to replace this certificate with one that has the server’s hostname or IP address in either